LSET Student Handbook for Short Courses

 • direct copying or transcription.

 With regard to essays, reports and dissertations, the rule is: if information or ideas are obtained from any source, that source must be acknowledged according to the appropriate convention in that discipline; and any direct quotation must be placed in quotation marks and the source cited immediately.
 Any failure to acknowledge adequately or to cite properly other sources in submitted work is plagiarism.
-Under examination conditions, material learnt by rote or close paraphrase will be expected to follow the usual rules of reference citation otherwise it will be considered plagiarism.
+Under assessment conditions, material learnt by rote or close paraphrase will be expected to follow the usual rules of reference citation otherwise it will be considered plagiarism.

 31.4 The act of plagiarism is considered fraudulent and an offense against institutional discipline.
 The Institution will investigate and take appropriate action in the event of allegations of plagiarism at any stage of a student’s studies, whether before or after certification.